For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 7 Types of Statistical Distributions with Practical Examples | Data Science Dojo

 Having a good grip on statistical distribution makes exploring a new dataset and finding patterns within a lot easier.
-It helps us choose the appropriate machine learning model to fit our data on and speeds up the overall process.
+It helps us choose the appropriate machine-learning model to fit our data and speed up the overall process.

 In this blog, we will be going over diverse types of data, the common distributions for each of them, and compelling examples of where they are applied in real life.